 Request certified copies of transcripts be forwarded to SPC from each college the veteran has attended.
 If the veteran has not attended college prior to registering at SPC, they must request a certified copy of their high school transcript or GED.
 Military transcripts are required for each veteran and transcript requests can be made at the following web addresses:

-Submit a copy of the Certificate of Eligibility issued by the Veterans Administration to the Veteran Benefits Coordinator or Advisor.
+Submit a copy of the Certificate of Eligibility issued by the Veterans Administration to either of the VA Advisors.

-Classes offered as correspondence courses will be certified to the Veterans Administration as distance courses and are included in the determination of full-time status of the veteran student.
-Partial housing allowance is now payable to veteran students enrolled solely in distance learning.
+Classes offered as online courses will be certified to the Veterans Administration as distance courses and are included in the determination of full-time status of the veteran student.
+Partial housing allowance is now payable to veteran students using Post 9/11 benefits enrolled solely in distance learning.